Mindful & Engaged Hawkeyes

 Learn from others.
 Ask questions.
 Research topics that interest you related to social and political movements.
 Engage in dialogue and discourse.
 You will develop a broad understanding of, and commitment to, your own identities and views and those of others.
 It is okay to be uncomfortable – we will not all agree.
 But learning to engage others’ perspectives is a great benefit of a diverse community like Iowa.

 Be an active community member

 Many members of the UI community serve others, and engage in committed action on issues that matter to them.
 What do you find compelling?
 What sparks your passion?
 Consider taking a service-learning class or engaging in campus programs or that focus on public deliberation and collaboration.
 Students can engage in inclusive dialogue and learn about a variety of topics by attending campus programs this semester.
-To discover and take part in thought-provoking events on campus this fall, click here!

 Be mindful and open to change when discussing new ideas

 Inclusive dialogue and new ideas will very likely challenge your beliefs and identities.
 Change does not happen quickly.
 Debate around important issues can be heated – but we can learn to debate without dehumanizing.
 Always consider your and others safety.
 Hate and racism have no place at the UI.
 Campus resources exist to support student concerns.